Alex-Werner/khal/README.md

     - `convert(float)`
         - `toMiles()` - convert to Miles a value in meters
         - `toMeters()` - convert to Meters a value in miles
+- `string` - Handle string
+    - `pad` - Handle Padding
+        - `left(string, length, [replacementString])` - Transform an input and adding in left the replacement value.
+Returns a string.
+        - `right(string, length, [replacementString])` - Transform an input and adding in right the replacement value.
+Returns a string.
 - `math` - Handle math
     - `radianToDegree(rad)`
     - `degreeToRadian(deg)`